-Three hours of upper-level Natural Science 1 1In the 12 hours (Core included) of Science, students must have at least one course in each of the
+Three hours of upper-level Natural Science1

+1In the 12 hours (Core included) of Science, students must have at least one course in each of the following: Biology, Earth Science and Physics/Chemistry/Astronomy.

 B.S. in Interdisciplinary Studies with EC-6 Generalist and EC-12 Special Education (All Level) Certification